shharbola/shharbola.github.io/_pages/about.md

 </p>

 <p>
   I hold a Master of Technology (M.Tech) in Geoinformatics from IIT Kanpur, India, where I explored geospatial computing, energy resource modeling, and data science applications in engineering and environmental science.
-Additionally, I earned my Bachelor of Technology (B.Tech) in Information Technology from Uttarakhand Technical University, India.
+Additionally, I earned my Bachelor of Technology (B.Tech) in Computer Science Engineering.
 </p>

 **Why Work With Me?**